 We ask that you do not reprint any articles from TUD in full.
-We ask that you publish only the first 150 words and then provide a link to the original article with a link to the TUD website.
+Publish the first 100 words and then provide a link to the original article with a link to the TUD website.

 Include the canonical tag to the article so TUD is noted as the original source: <link rel=”canonical” href=”URL OF BLOG POST”> (or use an appropriate plugin).

 Do not make changes to an article.
 If you do wish to make changes to an article you have to get approval from our managing editor first.